 —CHRO of a regional health plan

-Many of the leaders we spoke with were focused on ensuring that their organization not only did not lose ground on their DE&I priorities but used the shift to virtual work to help them gain in this area, as difficult as that might be.
-The world, to many, feels increasingly less stable, and many leaders are concerned about the mental and spiritual health and well-being of their employees.
+Many of the leaders we spoke with were focussed on ensuring that their organisation not only did not lose ground on their DE&I priorities but used the shift to virtual work to help them gain in this area, as difficult as that might be.
+The world, to many, feels increasingly less stable and many leaders are concerned about the mental and spiritual health and well-being of their employees.
 Leaders are aware that as time progresses and they start bringing more people back onsite as part of a hybrid model of working from home and in the office, they should focus on ensuring equity as to who has access to leaders and teams.

 There are generational differences as well.
 Younger generations (Generation X and millennials) felt they have the tools to be more productive working virtually, compared to baby boomers.
 Gen Xers and millennials also reported that they appreciate leadership communication and are more likely than baby boomers to say they find it effective.